Skip to footer content

 $vbLabelText $csharpLabel

-This provides access to all the powerful CSV processing capabilities without any Excel dependencies.
-For more details on IronXL's extensive API, refer to the API Reference Documentation.
-If you're using Docker containers, additional configuration steps may be required.
+This provides access to all CSV processing capabilities without any Excel dependencies.
+For more details, refer to the IronXL documentation and NuGet installation guide.

 What Are the System Requirements for IronXL?

-How Do I Verify the Installation Was Successful?
+How Do You Verify the Installation Was Successful?

-Create a simple test program that loads a CSV file to verify installation.
-If you encounter licensing messages, you'll need to apply a license key.
+Create a test program that loads a CSV file to verify installation.
+If you encounter licensing messages, you will need to obtain a license key.
 Check the package references in your project file to ensure IronXL appears with the correct version.
-Run a basic CSV read operation—if it completes without errors, your installation is successful.
-For web applications, you may need to configure the license in web.config.
+Run a basic CSV read operation -- if it completes without errors, your installation is working correctly.

 NuGet Install with NuGet